firebase/quickstart-unity/dynamic_links/testapp/readme.md

       Google Sign-In to send invites).
       You can enable this capability on your project in Xcode 8 by going to your project's settings, Capabilities, and turning on Keychain Sharing.
-    - Copy the domain URI prefix for your project under the Dynamic Links tab of the [Firebase console](https://firebase.google.com/console/) Then, in your project's Capabilities tab:
+    - Copy the domain URI prefix for your project under the **Dynamic Links** tab of the [Firebase console](https://firebase.google.com/console/) Then, in your project's Capabilities tab:
       - Enable the Associated Domains capability.
       - Add applinks:YOUR_DYNAMIC_LINKS_DOMAIN
-        For example `applinks:xyz.app.goo.gl`.
+        For example: `applinks:xyz.app.goo.gl`.
   - See the **Using the Sample** section below.